 The ‘Skins also decided to keep Rex Grossman on the roster which puts their quarterback count at four, an unusual number for NFL teams.
 In an offseason that has seen most teams keep just two quarterbacks, Washington decided Pat White was worthy of a spot on the roster.

-Topics: Washington Redskin
+Tags: Washington Redskin